JohnTheCoolingFan/ranger_udisk_menu/README.md

 git clone https://github.com/SL-RU/ranger_udisk_menu
 ```

-Then you need to add to `~/.config/ranger/commands.py` line:
+Then you need to add this line to `~/.config/ranger/commands.py`:

 ```Python3
 from ranger_udisk_menu.mounter import mount
 ```

-Thats all
+That's all

 # How to use
-Enter in ranger `:mount`, than will be shown menu.
-In this menu you can press:
+Menu is shwon using `:mount` command.
+Controls are such:

 - `j` or `arrow down` or `Ctrl+n` to move selection down
 - `k` or `arrow up` or `Ctrl+p` to move selection up